JohnGoodstadt/IyengarYogaDemo/README.md

 SwiftUI version of existing app.
 New design, new code.
 Test ideas using SwiftUI

-READ ME CHANGE 1 March 2022
+READ ME CHANGE 11 January 2023